Teenage Mutant Ninja Turtles (2012 TV series): Toys

 Playmates Toys created a new line of Teenage Mutant Ninja Turtles consumer products to go along with the show.

 In mid-2012, Playmates Toys released their first wave of basic Teenage Mutant Ninja Turtles action figures which consisted of "hero figures" Leonardo, Donatello, Raphael, Michelangelo, Splinter and April O'Neil as well as "villain characters" Shredder, Kraang, and a Foot Soldier.
 In early 2013, Playmates released series 2 which consisted of the new "hero" character Metalhead as well as new villains Dogpound and Fishface.
 In April 2013, the third wave appeared which included the "hero" character Leatherhead as well as villains Snakeweed and Baxter Stockman.
 Wave four was released in early August and it featured the villains Rat King and Spyroach as well as new "Stealth Tech" versions of the four turtles.
 Wave 5 was released in October with a 7 pack of Mousers as well as four baby versions of the Turtles.
 October saw the final release of 2013 with wave six which included two new villains: Spider Bytez and a newly sculpted Shredder figure featuring a removable helmet and cape.
 Wave seven first appeared in February 2014 with figures for Kirby Bat, Squirrelanoid, Casey Jones, and Mutagen Man.

 The Lego Group released a Lego theme of Teenage Mutant Ninja Turtles between 2012 and 2014.

 In July 2014, Build-A-Bear Workshop released a series of plush versions of the Turtles, as well as other TMNT themed apparel including an outfit of Shredder, along with items such as the Turtles' signature weapons.

 In April 2014, Diamond Select Toys unveiled the first series of Minimates mini-figures based on the Nickelodeon series.
-Two unpainted promotional figures were given away at Comic-Con International 2014, and Series 1 was released in fall 2014 as blind bags at Kmart and comic shops, and in 2-packs at Toys "R" Us.
+Two unpainted promotional figures were given away at the 2014 San Diego Comic-Con, and Series 1 was released in fall 2014 as blind bags at Kmart and comic shops, and in 2-packs at Toys "R" Us.
 Each location had one or two exclusive characters in addition to their shared characters.
 Series 2 was released in comic shops in early-2015 and at Toys "R" Us in mid-2015, again with both shared and exclusive figures.
 Series 3 is scheduled for both locations for the fall of 2015.
 A Series 4 has been confirmed.

 Comics

 IDW Publishing released a spin-off comic series titled Teenage Mutant Ninja Turtles: New Animated Adventures featuring original adventures set between episodes of the TV series starting July 2013.
 After 24 issues, the series was relaunched as Teenage Mutant Ninja Turtles: Amazing Adventures in August 2015.
-Amazing Adventures was published until September 2017, with a total of 14 regular issues, one special issue guest-starring Carmelo Anthony, a three-issue miniseries titled Robotanimals, and the crossover miniseries Batman/Teenage Mutant Ninja Turtles Adventures.
+Amazing Adventures was published until September 2017, with a total of 14 regular issues, one special issue guest-starring Carmelo Anthony, a three-issue miniseries titled Robotanimals, and the crossover miniseries Batman/Teenage Mutant Ninja Turtles Adventures, in which the television series' incarnation of the Turtles meet the Batman of the DC Animated Universe.